rackerlabs/support-how-to/content/rackspace-auto-scale/rackspace-auto-scale-tips-and-how-tos.md

 recover from this failure, Auto Scale deletes the server that it built, which results in no active servers.

-You can avoid this problem by adding ServiceNet to the list of networks for the Auto Scale group.
+Avoid this problem by adding ServiceNet to the list of networks for the Auto Scale group.

 ### Connect Auto Scale to a single Tsvld[svr] monitoring alarm